EMC China Lab

 - Intentional radiators (transmitters) must be approved using the certification procedure unless otherwise specified.

-- Devices that support wireless connections, such as mobile phones, WLAN equipment, laptops, and tablets, need FCC certification and an FCC ID to ensure their radio signals are within permitted frequency and power limits and contain the necessary technical characteristics to prevent interference with other communication equipment.
+- Devices that support wireless connections, such as mobile phones, WLAN equipment, laptops, and tablets, need fcc certification and an FCC ID to ensure their radio signals are within permitted frequency and power limits and contain the necessary technical characteristics to prevent interference with other communication equipment.

 - Devices with only radio transmitters (not transceivers)—such as remote control transmitters, land mobile radio transmitters, and wireless medical telemetry transmitters—require FCC certification to prove electromagnetic compatibility (EMC) and prevent interference, as well as ensure sufficient immunity.